aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/read-multiple-ics-events-aspose-email-java/_index.md

 ## Implementation Guide

-### Reading Multiple Calendar Events from an ICS File
+### How to parse ics file java: Reading Multiple Calendar Events from an ICS File

 #### Overview
 The `CalendarReader` class streams events from an iCalendar file, allowing you to process each entry one by one.
 This approach works well even with large files because it avoids loading the entire calendar into memory.